Faradar/Audiophile/README.md

 ## Project Status

-Project is: _in progress_
+Project is: _Finished_

-## To do

-- Item detail page is stil missing a few things

 ## Acknowledgements

-- This project was inspired by <a href="https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx" target="_blank" rel="noopener">Frontend Mentor</a>.
+- This project was inspired by <a href="https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx" target="_blank" rel="noopener">Frontend Mentor</a>
-- This project was based on <a href="https://github.com/mbart13/audiophile-ecommerce-website">this other project</a>.
+- This project was based on <a href="https://github.com/mbart13/audiophile-ecommerce-website">this other project</a>
-- Many thanks to Coderhouse for its course.
+- Many thanks to Coderhouse for its course

 ## Contact

-Created by <a href="https://github.com/faradar" target="_blank" rel="noopener">Tomás Echeveste Arteaga</a> - feel free to contact me at <echeveste.t@gmail.com>.
+Created by <a href="https://github.com/faradar" target="_blank" rel="noopener">Tomás Echeveste Arteaga</a> - feel free to contact me at <echeveste.t@gmail.com>